 Anyone who has spent years in geriatrics or in elder care knows that there are families that have comprehensive contingency plans in place, and others that never got down to tying up those loose ends.
-The former group know the value of preparing for the many trigger events that can send family members into a tizzy, while the unprepared group face the inevitable with nothing more than bravura.
+The former group knows the value of preparing for the many trigger events that can send family members into a tizzy, while the other group will face the inevitable unprepared.

 We don’t often ponder what would happen to the rest of our loved ones if we, suddenly or following a protracted illness, succumbed to death.
 If you’re like most people, you don’t exactly relish thoughts of that nature, or the task of perusing the paperwork and other preparations that need to be taken care of towards your end of life responsibilities.

-If you are the responsible party for an elderly loved one, here is a checklist of documents that will enable you to look ahead with peace of mind:
+If you are the responsible party for an older loved one, here is a checklist of documents that will enable you to look ahead with peace of mind:

 - An advance directive (this will spell out your loved one’s preferences for future medical treatments)